Skip to main content

 Use this file to discover all available pages before exploring further.

-Interactive setup wizard that detects your project type, generates CA certificates, creates a cordon.toml config file, and provides language-specific trust guidance.
+Interactive setup wizard that detects your project type, generates CA certificates, creates a cordon.toml config file, and configures supported integrations.
+Prefer cordon setup over creating cordon.toml by hand; setup allocates ports, writes absolute TLS paths, and applies safer defaults consistently.

 Usage